emersion/mako/README.md

 mako implements the [FreeDesktop Notifications Specification][spec].

-Feel free to join the IRC channel: ##emersion on irc.freenode.net.
+Feel free to join the IRC channel: #emersion on irc.libera.chat.

 ## Running